 4. SPEAK, SPEAK, SPEAK in English during class.

-In the end of the day, a language is all about communication.
+At the end of the day, a language is all about communication.
 It is about action.
 The action of speaking.
-Do not make your students the passive carriers of a foreign language they understand, but cannot speak freely and with confidence.
-Let them start speaking early, and be active early.
+Do not make your students the passive carriers of a foreign language they understand but cannot speak freely and with confidence.
+Let them start speaking early and be active early.
 It’s OK if they make mistakes and it’s not all “proper English”, you will understand, you are their teacher.